 Financial aid, with the exception of work-study, will be applied directly to the student’s tuition and fee bill, and any funds exceeding the bill will be refunded to the student’s bank account by direct deposit approximately three days before classes begin.

-The Student Employment website has information about finding a job, employment procedures, pay ranges, and off-campus employment opportunities.
+In addition to financial aid, students have the option of student employment to help finance their education.
+Visit the Student Employment website to learn more about finding a job, employment procedures, pay ranges, and off-campus employment opportunities.

 Certain student groups may have limited financial aid opportunities.

 Nondegree students typically are not eligible for financial aid.
 However, if you are taking preparatory courses for an undergraduate program, federal loans may be available on a limited basis.
 For more information, schedule an appointment for Financial Aid Counseling through Continuing Education.